A multispecies birth-death-immigration process and its diffusion approximation: Generating functions

 Hereafter we consider the distribution function

-where $Y_1,Y_2,\ldots,Y_j$ is a sequence of arbitrary i.i.d.\ random variables.
-In the following theorem we give a formal representation of probability $p(0,t)$ in terms of (\ref{distrsomma}) when $Y_i$'s have certain specific distribution. \begin{theorem} For $t\geq 0$ we have
+where $Y_1,Y_2,\ldots,Y_j$ is a sequence of i.i.d.\ random variables.
+In the following theorem we give a formal representation of $p(0,t)$ in terms of (\ref{distrsomma}) when $Y_i$'s are nonnegative and have a specific distribution. \begin{theorem} For $t\geq 0$ we have

 where

 \end{theorem}